fledge-iot/fledge/docs/plugin_developers_guide/03_south_C_plugins.rst

 Plugin Poll Returning Multiple Values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is possible in a C/C++ plugin to have a plugin that returns multiple readings in a single call to a poll routine.
 This is done by setting the interface version of 2.0.0 rather than 1.0.0.
-In this interface version the *plugin_poll* call returns a vector of *Readings* rather than a single *Reading*.
+In this interface version the *plugin_poll* call returns a vector of *Reading* rather than a single *Reading*.

 .. code-block:: C